johnsonjh/latindate/README.md

 > Last revised on the sixth day before the
 > [kalends](https://en.wikipedia.org/wiki/Calends)
-> of July, in the year of our Lord 2025
+> of July in the year of our Lord 2025

 …or, more succinctly: